-- i).
-Biological fluids contain extremely low analyte concentrations following dietary exposure, as such sample preparation is crucial to obtain acceptable limit of detection; - ii).
-There is a great chemical diversity of analytes and this makes clean-up methodologies challenging (e.g. polar compounds like glucuronides);

-- iii).
-Careful optimisation needs to be carried out to overcome matrix effects and interfering matrix peaks, eluents, the chromatographic gradient, and the dilution factor; - iv).
-The co-elution of matrix components is said to have a negative influence on the accuracy of quantitative methods through ion suppression or enhancement in the ion source and; - v).
-In general, there is a lack of authentic reference standards and certified reference materials and a consensus of a validated biomarker to be used in context with multi-mycotoxin analyses.
+- Biological fluids contain extremely low analyte concentrations following dietary exposure, as such sample preparation is crucial to obtain an acceptable limit of detection. - There is considerable chemical diversity among analytes and this makes clean-up methodologies challenging (for example, polar compounds like glucuronides). - iii).
+Careful optimisation needs to be carried out to overcome matrix effects and interfering matrix peaks, eluents, the chromatographic gradient, and the dilution factor. - iv).
+The co-elution of matrix components is said to have a negative influence on the accuracy of quantitative methods through ion suppression or enhancement in the ion source. - v).
+In general, there is a lack of authentic reference standards and certified reference materials and consensus on a validated biomarker to be used in context with multi-mycotoxin analyses.

-128. A suggested major research gap was the investigation of potential concurrent exposure of mycotoxins with other environmental chemicals that may exhibit some interactive activity and/or exert a biological function converging in the same molecular pathways.
+135. A major knowledge gap was the potential concurrent exposure to mycotoxins and other environmental chemicals that may exhibit some interactive activity and/or exert a biological function converging on the same molecular pathways.

-129. A stepwise approach for the exposure assessment was detailed (see paragraphs 72-75) in this paper, these were based on the used the on use of deterministic and if necessary, probabilistic approaches.
+136. A stepwise approach for the exposure assessment was detailed (see paragraphs 79-82) in this paper, based on the use of deterministic and if necessary, probabilistic approaches.
 Three data sources were also identified to use in the exposure assessment, these were the FSA TDS Mycotoxin Study (Stratton et al., 2017), the MYCHIF platform (Battilani et al., 2020), and exposure data derived from literature.

-130. Based on the limitations presented throughout this document and the absence of an exposure assessment, a full risk assessment on the potential adverse effects of combined dietary exposure to mycotoxins could not be performed by the COT.
+137. Based on the limitations presented throughout this document and the inability to obtain a reliable estimate of exposure, due to data limitations, a full risk assessment on the potential adverse effects of combined dietary exposure to mycotoxins could not be performed by the COT.